1. Which celebrity was originally named Eugene Orowitz? a) Michael Landon b) Elton John c) Jerry Lewis d) John Wayne ... and the answer please

 dancing fountains.
 The Academy Awards have also been held here.

-El Pueblo de Los Angeles Historic Park marks the birthplace of LA.
+El Pueblo de Los Angeles Historic Park marks

 In the plaza is a plaque listing the names and ethnical backgrounds of

-the original eleven families who came here in 1781 from Mexico to establish
+the original eleven families who came here in 1781 from Mexico to

 a settlement.
-Historic buildings and Olvera Street are located adjacent
+Historic buildings and Olvera Street

 to the plaza.
-The street is now a small crowded walkway lined with festive
+The street is now a small crowded walkway lined with

 Mexican shops.

-Union Station, LA's train and bus station, was built in 1939.
-The building's classic
+Union Station, LA's train and bus station, was

-interior architecture (which includes 50 ft. cathedral ceilings) is popular
+interior architecture (which includes 50 ft. cathedral ceilings) is

 with film companies.
 Scenes from "The Way We Were", starring